The MAB Model A

 The serial number is stamped on the grip frame on left side beneath the grip plate.
 The Model A has a fixed barrel with the recoil spring located beneath it.
 There is a sighting groove on top of the slide.
 Huon gives the length of the gun as 113mm, and the length of the barrel as 54mm.
 It weighs 350 grams (12.4 ounces), and holds six rounds in the magazine.
 These early Model A guns are quite scarce.
 Probably less than 10,000 were made.

 I should point out that the gun was not known as the Model A at the time of its introduction.
 It was simply the “Pistolet Automatique MAB.”
 The model designation did not become necessary until later.
+And it may be that this early pistol was never referred to as the Model A by anyone involved with MAB.

 Type II Model A